juliogomez/netdevops/README.md

     $ cd cicd-3tier
     ```

 2. To simplify the setup and management of the local environment, a `Makefile` is included in the repository.
-Simply run `make dev` to do the following (to see the exact commands being executed for each of these steps, just take a look at the contents of your `Makefile`):
+Simply run `make dev` to do the following (to see the exact commands being executed for each of these steps, just take a look at the content of your `Makefile`):

     a.
 Use NCS netsim to start a local simulation of the network including the core, distribution, and access devices